C.J. Cron Player Props: Rockies vs. Nationals

-After going 0-for-4 in his most recent game, C.J.
-Cron and the Colorado Rockies take on the Washington Nationals (who will start Josiah Gray) at 4:10 PM ET on Thursday.
+On Friday, C.J.
+Cron (on the back of going 0-for-4) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 8:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Dodgers.
+He had a hitless performance in his last game (0-for-4) against the Nationals.

 C.J.
 Cron Game Info & Props vs. the Nationals